aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 ***

-As the plugins discussed in this post, don't have official releases yet, their API might still change, and we cannot promise backwards-compatibility &mdash; so use them at your own risk!
+As some of the plugins discussed in this post don't have official releases yet, their API might still change, and we cannot promise backwards-compatibility &mdash; so use them at your own risk!
 However, as many of them have been in use by developers over the past years, have since been quite stable, and we think they could benefit many users, we _do_ feel comfortable to promote them to a larger audience.
 Well, that's why created this blog post!

-Finally, we also added an [overview of these plugins](https://aiida.readthedocs.io/projects/aiida-core/en/latest/reference/core_plugins.html) to the RTD page of AiiDA, which is also linked to from a new panel of the [landing page](https://aiida.readthedocs.io/projects/aiida-core/en/latest/).
+Finally, we also added an [overview of these plugins](https://aiida.readthedocs.io/projects/aiida-core/en/latest/reference/core_plugins.html) to the documentation of AiiDA, which is also linked to from a new panel of the [landing page](https://aiida.readthedocs.io/projects/aiida-core/en/latest/).

 [^1]: